Quarterly Economic and Revenue Forecasts

 -

-Minerals and Hydrocarbons – the price of aggregate has been higher than usual and DNR has had one of the best quarters on record.
-However, there is blast restriction that has been put into place that will restrict revenue for an unknown duration.
+Minerals and Hydrocarbons – the price of aggregate has been higher than usual, but, there have been major restrictions that will restrict revenue for an unknown duration.
 It is not clear what the net impact of both of these factors will be for revenue at this point, so the forecast will remain unchanged.
-There will likely be more information to inform a forecast adjustment in the next quarter.

 From the beginning of 2023 to the third quarter of 2024 geoduck auctions had an average price of $11.60/lb, and, while there was still meaningful volatility, it stayed within a comparatively narrow range of $10.25/lb to $13.30/lb.
 That changed with the December 2024 auction, when prices dropped to $8.40/lb.
 At the time, it was unclear whether the cause of the price drop was arsenic issues on some tracts and/or the possibility of reciprocal tariffs with China.
 Washington’s geoduck industry is highly dependent on markets in China, so tariffs with China can have a major effect on the prices DNR receives2.
 Prices for the March 2025 auction were $8.60/lb, suggesting that there had indeed been a step change in the price level for geoduck.
 Prices for the June and September auctions, of $6.66 and $5.75, respectively, support that hypothesis.

-Rapidly changing tariffs and the uncertainty it creates is particularly problematic for geoduck producers, because, unlike many other exporters, they have tight time bounds on their trading, little room for hedging activity and are required to pay their bid price.
+Rapidly changing tariffs and the uncertainty they create are particularly problematic for geoduck producers, because, unlike many other exporters, they have tight time bounds on their trading, little room for hedging activity and are required to pay their bid price.
 Geoduck harvest windows are typically about three months, often with shorter windows for individual tracts.
 Geoduck are generally sold live and typically are on a flight within 24 hours of harvest.
-This means geoduck harvesters have almost not capacity to adapt to tariffs.
+This means geoduck harvesters have almost no capacity to adapt to tariffs.
 They cannot pull forward export quantity to avoid upcoming tariffs or delay shipment to hedge against sudden increases — they are contractually obligated to harvest their quota during the harvest window.
 Additionally, DNR has explicitly excluded tariffs as potential reason for relief from purchasers’ obligations to harvest geoduck.

 Taken all together, this means that purchasers face substantial business risk from rapidly changing tariffs.
 Purchasers are committed to pay what they bid, which is based on a price they expect to get when they sell in China.
 A sudden change in the tariffs will change the prices that they are able to sell for, but it doesn’t change the amount that they pay or their obligation to harvest.
 This could put the business at risk.
 To take into account this risk, a rational business person would dramatically reduce the price that they are willing to pay for geoduck, to hedge against the potential losses associated with an increase in tariffs.
 This appears to be what we’ve seen in geoduck prices since December 2024.